itirohidaka/PowerOff-Functions/README.md

 20. Your Function is now created with a Trigger and a Action!

 You can use the monitor on Function main screen to check if your function is working properly.

+With this snipet you can have an action with several Triggers.
+Each Trigger with a diffrent VSI name.